rung/training-devenv-security/2-exercise2/README.md

 ## Exercise
 - Try Webauthn
-  - GitHub is not IDaaS, but it supports Webauth, so you can try
 - Assign temporary role via IAM Condition on Google Cloud
 - (Optional) Try Keyless (within Cloud)
 - (Optional) Try least privilege on Google Cloud